What did you want to be, growing up?

 Recap: So, this chapter began on a high mountain, both figuratively and physically.
 Peter, James., and John had the transcendent experience of seeing Jesus glory, conversing with Moses and Elijah, and hearing God speak personally to them to listen to Jesus, God the Son.
 Very soon after, Jesus and these three found themselves in a valley, again, figuratively and physically.
 From their peak spiritual experience, they found themselves plunged into the chaos of overwhelmed disciples, a demon-possessed boy, an angry crowd, and a desperate father.

 Evidently, there was a house nearby.
-Jesus took His disciples aside, once they’d entered the building, to explain why they’d experienced such failure in casting out the demon.
+Jesus took His disciples aside, once they had entered the building, to explain why they had experienced such failure in casting out the demon.
 This is where Mark picked up the narrative, again.